You are here:

 If you have a child at the school and you want to discuss an issue relating to them, make an appointment with the class teacher or follow the school's complaints procedures.
 Issues relating to individual pupils are not appropriate to discuss at governing board meetings.

 If the issue is particularly serious or urgent (for example, a safeguarding issue or a problem with bullying), then you should arrange to speak to the headteacher as soon as possible, also in the capacity of parent rather than governor.

 Read more about being a parent governor and see our list of meeting dos and don'ts.

 The same goes for staff governors.
 If you have a grievance or question about your role in particular, the governing board meeting isn't the time to raise it.
 Talk to your line manager or follow your school's grievance or whistle-blowing procedures.

 During the meeting

-- Don't be afraid to ask questions; you have a fresh perspective that is very valuable.
-If you don't want to ask questions in the meeting, ask them afterwards

-- either in person or via email
+- If you don't want to ask questions in the meeting, you can ask them afterwards - either in person or via email

 - Take responsibility at times for translating your ideas into actions.
-A governor with skills or knowledge (such as in HR, health and safety, or environmental issues) that he/she is prepared to use for the good of the school will be very welcome
+Start with actions that match your specific skills or knowledge (such as in HR or health and safety) - this will be warmly welcomed by the school!

 - Do I feel accountable to the public, and fully understand the purpose of what I am doing?